JuliaLang/www.julialang.org/blog/2021/03/julia-1.6-highlights.md

   4.995477 seconds …
 ```
 Whereas the previous code loading precompilation process took ~8 minutes to
-precompile and load without indicating progress while doing so, the new
+precompile and load `DifferentialEquations` without indicating progress while doing so,
-mechanism took a little over 1 minute to precompile while showing progress through the
+the new mechanism took a little over 1 minute to precompile while showing progress
-dependencies.
+through the dependencies.
 Then the first time the package is loaded, it loads at full
 speed.
 The new parallel precompilation process takes a depth-first approach of
 working through the dependency tree in the manifest, first precompiling the
 packages with no dependencies and working upward to the packages listed in the